AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 2 of 6).md

 #### 2.1 Notebooks

-The workshop has 6 Jupyter Notebooks we will work through:
+The workshop has 6 [Jupyter Notebooks]Notebooks] we will work through:

 1.  _P3-azure-openai-prompt-engineering.ipynb_
 2.  _P4-azure-openai-assistant-rag-data-preprocessing.ipynb_